mahseema/awesome-ai-tools/README.md

 - [Portkey](https://portkey.ai/) - Full-stack LLMOps platform to monitor, manage, and improve LLM-based apps.
 - [OpenAI Downtime Monitor](https://status.portkey.ai/) - Free tool that tracks API uptime and latencies for various OpenAI models and other LLM providers.
 - [ChatWithCloud](https://chatwithcloud.ai/) - CLI allowing you to interact with AWS Cloud using human language inside your Terminal.
 - [SinglebaseCloud](https://singlebase.cloud) - AI-powered backend platform with Vector DB, DocumentDB, Auth, and more to speed up app development.
+- [Maxim AI](https://www.getmaxim.ai/) - A generative AI evaluation and observability platform, empowering modern AI teams to ship products with quality, reliability, and speed.

 ## Code